-This is the smallest of our lagoons, with an area of 1400 hectares.
-It is located in the department of Maldonado, a few kilometres from the seaside resort of the same name.
+The smallest of our coastal lagoons, with an area of 1400 hectares, it is located in the department of Maldonado, a few kilometres from the tourist hotspot José Ignacio.
 It exhibits a variety of habitats, mainly wetlands and grasslands, and is well-known for the diversity of its bird life.

-Laguna Garzón is a highly diverse environment with beaches, sand dunes, small lagoons, wetlands, forests and grasslands.
-In 2014 it was designated as a national protected area.
+A highly diverse environment with beaches, sand dunes, small lagoons, wetlands, forests and grasslands, it was designated as a national protected area in 2014 .
 A fragile sandbar separates it from the ocean, which opens several times a year, both natural and artificially.

-Declared a Refuge for Fauna by decree 266/1966, it will soon be designated as a national protected area.
-This lagoon is singular in that it is connected to the ocean by a canal, the Arroyo Valizas, which gives it a unique configuration and landscape among the Uruguayan lagoons.
+Declared a Refuge for Fauna by decree 266/1966, it was designated as a national protected area in February 2020.
+This lagoon is singular in that it is connected to the ocean by a canal, the Arroyo Valizas, which gives it a unique configuration and an unusual landscape.